Skip to main content

 ✘ High operational costs over time

-Bitumen emulsions
+Bitumen emulsions for dust control

 Bitumen emulsions tend to be used for primary roads with a lot of heavy traffic.
 It’s not hard to see why.
 When applied, it sets quickly and provides a solid, stable and long-lasting base.
 Luitpold says this longevity is both a plus and a minus.